top of page

 TEXAS TORTOISE (Gopherus berlandieri), (AGASSIZ, 1857)

 This is the smallest North American tortoise and the only tortoise native to Texas.
 Adults reach a shell length up to 8.75 inches (22 cm).
 The carapace is is rounded in dorsal perspective it is almost as wide as it is long and ranges in coloration from dark brown with beige highlights appearing on the center of the costal and vertebral scutes and on the edges of the marginal scutes.
 The plastron is colored similarly to the carapace with dark brown to black present on the edge of the plastral scutes distal to the mid-line.
 The head, neck and limbs are can range in coloration from tan to dark brown with some specimens exhibiting black scales on the front of the limbs and bottom of the feet.
-A pair of mental glands can be seen on the lower jaws of adult specimens.
+A pair of chin glands can be seen on the lower jaws of adult males.
+The chin glands will exude a fatty substance that the tortoises can smell.
+The full function of these glands have not yet been documented.

 Within the United States, the Texas tortoise has a geographic distribution confined to southern Texas from south of Del Rio and San Antonio.
 In Mexico the species is distributed from eastern Coahuila, Nuevo Leon, Tamaulipas and northeastern San Luis Potosi.
 Within its range the Texas tortoise inhabits scrub forest, humid tropical zones and near desert situations with well drained soils.